-The Fifth Assessment Report (IPCC, 2014a) synthesized results from more than 40 studies across five regions, split up by effort sharing category (compare Figure 1), based on Höhne, den Elzen, & Escalante, (2014b).
-A complete list of publications research underlying the IPCC analysis on the equity-based distribution of effort can be found in Annex 1.
+The Fifth Assessment Report (IPCC, 2014b) synthesized results from more than 40 studies across five regions, split up by effort sharing category (compare Figure 2), based on (Höhne, den Elzen, & Escalante, 2014b).
+Annex 1: Studies included in the analysis of the Climate Action Tracker contains a complete list of publications included in the research underlying the IPCC analysis.